 - How can a faculty advisor who is specific to my program of study help me during and after registration?
 Faculty advisors can help you choose classes that are appropriate for your education as they are aware of class rotations and workloads of classes.
 They can also help you think about how your courses and degree program connect with your career interests and goals, and can aid you in internship opportunity searches, career planning, scholarship searches and much more.

 - Can I attend the group advising sessions even if the advisor is not my specified faculty advisor?
 How will my advising hold be ended then?
 Yes, you can attend any of the group advising sessions that are specific to your program of study!
-If the advisor guiding the session is not your specified advisor, you can have him/her sign an “advising passport” card (available in the Admin Office of the BHSU-RC), which you can then return to Katie Pavel to have the advising hold ended.
+If the advisor guiding the session is not your specified advisor, you can have him/her sign an “advising passport” card (available in the Admin Office of the BHSU-RC), which you can then return to your advisor to have the advising hold ended.